 Only the lucky ones got it over quickly.

 Testing out the guillotine.
 Not sure why this was here, as I thought it was a particularly French instrument.
 Turns out its been used by many countries, even East Germany in an official execution in 1966.
 Either way, Chris gave me a reprieve when I promised not to create any more worms and caterpillars.
-Here is a tile plaque excusing the Inquisition as not that bad and an artifact of the times that suffers from exaggeration.
-Argh!
+Those that forget the lessons of history are doomed to repeat them.

 Meanwhile, on the commerce side, this chest used for carrying gold and other treasures back to Spain was seriously built of iron strapping and rivets.
 It would be tough to get into even with today's tools.